timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 **Data Retention Integration:**
-As noted [above](#dropping-data), currently, the only option available when dropping chunks from a raw hypertable is to cascade the drop to the materialialization.
+As noted [above](#dropping-data), currently, the only option available when dropping chunks from a raw hypertable is to cascade the drop to the materialization.
 We plan on extending the materialization mechanism to allow for dropping the underlying data even while keeping the aggregates for a longer period of time at different granularities.